ChristopherPH/crossfire-dockclient-releases/README.md

 - http://crossfire.real-time.com/guides/handbook/index.html

-## Brief History of the Crossfire DockWindow Client
+## Brief History of the Crossfire RPG DockWindow Client
 I first found Crossfire around 2009, and played for quite some time on a private server.
 In 2021, I came back to play again after a number of years of not playing, and found the game and interface wasn't super friendly to new players.
 All in all, I found the interface and control schemes pretty confusing with the mix of a GUI and text commands.

 I remembered I wanted to write my own client back in 2009 just to see if I could, and lately I felt that I needed a new project project, so I figured I'd try to come up with something that might be a little easier to use for new or beginner players.